top of page

 BOARD POLICY MANUAL

-In addition to the Trust Deed and By-Laws, the Board of Trustees will develop and maintain a Board Policy Manual.
-This manual will contain approved policies that define how the Trust will govern and establish direction for the management of the School’s day-to-day operations.
-These policies will be reviewed by the Board on a regular basis as per a rotation schedule and updated as needed.
-The Head of School, with committee support, will be responsible for the preparation of regulations and procedures that provide more specific guidance for the implementation of Board policy.
+In addition to the Trust Deed and By-Laws, the Board of Trustees shall develop and maintain a Board Policy Manual.
+This manual shall contain approved policies that define how the Trust governs and sets direction for the School’s governance and oversight.

-The official copy of the approved policy manual will be maintained by the Board of Trustees’ Secretary and the Head of School, whose duty it will be to ensure that the Policy Manual is kept up-to-date.
-The Head of School will ensure that all community members will have access to the Board Policy manuals.
+The Head of School will be responsible for the preparation of regulations that provide more specific guidance for the implementation of Board policy.
+The official copy of the approved policy manual shall be maintained by the Board of Trustees’ Secretary and the Head of School, who are responsible for ensuring that the Policy Manual is kept up-to-date.
+The Head of School shall ensure that all community members have access to the Board Policy Manual.

 Legal